Harrybuilds/alx-system_engineering-devops/README.md

-This is the first readme file
+This is a readme file for 0x02-shell_redirections project